taking photos of tinder dates' bedrooms

 How did the idea for Hosting come about?

 I guess by just thinking about the idea of dating as a millennial.
-The concept for Tinder is borrowed from apps like Grindr, which is designed exclusively for gay hook-ups.
+The concept for Tinder is borrowed from apps like Grindr, which is designed exclusively for hook-ups.
 Somehow, Tinder has progressed beyond that.
 It's gone from something that was seen as quite superficial to something that is completely normal among the people I know.

 What was it like bypassing the usual getting-to-know-you phase and immediately seeing your matches in a more vulnerable light, as you put them in front of the lens?

 That was probably the most interesting part of the project for me.
-With most of them I organised to get a coffee first.
-Mainly because I felt like could better explain the concept in person, but also because I was asking to come to their houses and take semi-nude or completely nude photos of them, so I thought some initial contact was important.
+With most of them I organized to get a coffee first.
+Mainly because I felt like I could better explain the concept in person, but also because I was asking to come to their houses and take semi-nude or completely nude photos of them, so I thought some initial contact was important.
 Still, to go from getting a coffee to photographing them in their bedrooms is a pretty big jump!

 How did people respond when they found out you wanted to take photos of them?

 Surprisingly well, which is something I was worried about when I first started thinking about the concept.
 It only emphasizes the point that these apps can be used for whatever you want — there are so many interesting people and Tinder makes it so much easier to meet them.
 They allow us to connect in a completely different way.

 Have you stayed in touch with any of the boys you shot?